How to use Flow to copy items between two data sources

 Create the item

 Select the site and list that you used in the Get items steps.
 In Create item, you should populate each column by using fields from the trigger only.
-You should not use any data from the Get items steps because that would be coming from the destination list, not the source list.
+You shouldn't use any data from the Get items steps because that would be coming from the destination list, not the source list.
 Get items will appear above the trigger.
 Make sure that you scroll to the bottom to find it.

 Update the item